What Is Double Rotator Cuff Repair?

 In double rotator cuff surgery the two sets of fiber tape are crisscrossed over top of the rotator cuff tissue and secured to the bone with additional anchors.
 This is called a lateral row.

 Double rotator repair can provide a secure and low profile repair with excellent contact between tendon and bone.
 This means better stability in rotation and a better outcome.

 Am I a Candidate For Double Rotator Cuff Surgery?

 Only a trained orthopedic surgeon can make a proper recommendation, but in most cases, this type of surgery is recommended for patients with massive tears.
-Many patients consult Dr. Goradia for a second opinion regarding a rotator tear if they have been told elsewhere that their tear cannot be repaired at all or that it can’t be done all arthroscopically.
+Many patients consult Dr. Goradia for a second opinion regarding a rotator cuff tear if they have been told elsewhere that their tear cannot be repaired at all or that it can’t be done arthroscopically.

 If you have experienced a rotator cuff tear and want to find out more about treatment options, contact Dr. Goradia for an appointment.
 He serves patients throughout the greater Richmond, Virginia area and beyond, seeing patients in his Glen Allen and Midlothian offices.